 Download a codec that “teaches” Windows to read HEIF and HEVC files without converting them to JPEG.
-These codecs can be paid (like the ones Windows offers when you click on a HEIC file) or free like CopyTrans HEIC.
+These codecs can be paid (like the ones Windows offers when you click on a HEIC file) or free solutions like CopyTrans HEIC.

 Solution 3.
 Transfer photos from iPhone to PC via CopyTrans Photo

-By far the easiest and fastest way is to use our CopyTrans Photo application which has been designed for transferring photos from iPhone to PC.
+By far, the easiest and fastest way is to use our CopyTrans Photo application which has been designed for transferring photos from iPhone to PC.

 What advantages does it offer?
-Well, if the default settings of your iPhone have not been changed, this software retrieves the original HEIC files and converts them using PC resources, thus sparing your iPhone the effort.* As the iOS device doesn’t have to reserve space for conversion this effectively eliminates the majority of scenarios that can trigger the error.
+Well, if the default settings of your iPhone have not been changed, this software retrieves the original HEIC files and converts them using PC resources, thus sparing your iPhone the effort.* As the iOS device doesn’t have to reserve space for conversion, this effectively eliminates the majority of scenarios that can trigger the error.
 In addition, the protocols used by CopyTrans Photo ensure a very stable connection.
 And if you don’t want to convert the files to JPEG, CopyTrans Photo can transfer them in their original format.

 You can download CopyTrans Photo by clicking on the button below:

 A new way to manage your iPhone photos

 - Transfer photos and videos between PC and iPhone